steenblikrs/2021-Spring-Studio/index.md

 **Other Capitals to consider** [(see wiki for exhaustive list)](https://en.wikipedia.org/wiki/List_of_purpose-built_national_capitals)

-possibly a conceptual city of your choice
+possibly a conceptual city of your choice (refer to Graham's Lecture)

 ### Theoretical Aspects of the City